-These rules can be harsh, as they often don’t allow for modern family relationships.
-They only recognise the next-of-kin as those people entitled to administer and receive the estate, so in many no Will Probate cases unmarried couples, unregistered partners, step children, step brothers and sisters will not inherit anything at all.
+Intestacy rules can be harsh, as they often don’t allow for modern family relationships.
+They only recognise the next-of-kin as those people entitled to administer and receive the Estate, so in many Probate cases when there is no Will unmarried couples, unregistered partners, step children, step brothers and sisters will not inherit anything at all.

-If you are in a no Will Probate situation call our Probate team on 01618558359 or contact us and we will call you.
+For initial advice on Probate without a Will call our Probate team on 03306069584 or contact us and we will call you.

-When no Will Probate is required, an application must be made to the Court before the legal administration of the estate can begin.
+When Probate without a Will is required, an application must be made to the Court before the legal administration of the Estate can begin.

-Due to the complexities of Intestacy law, no Will Probate cases can have a greater risk of mistakes being made in the identification of the estate administrators and beneficiaries.
+Due to the complexities of Intestacy law, cases of Probate with no valid Will can have a greater risk of mistakes being made in the identification of the Estate administrators and beneficiaries.
 Estate administrators can be held personally financially liable for any loss resulting from a breach of their duty, even if any mistakes made were genuine errors.

 We suggest that no Will Probate cases are usually best dealt with by specialist Probate Solicitors.

-Our Probate team includes 22 specialist Probate Solicitors and over 130 Probate Consultants, Case Handlers and Advisors, making Co-op Legal Services one of the largest providers of Probate services in England and Wales.
+The Co-op Probate team includes more than 20 specialist Probate Solicitors and Lawyers plus over 130 Probate Consultants, Case Handlers and Advisors, making Co-op Legal Services one of the largest providers of Probate services in England and Wales.

-Many of our Probate Solicitors and Probate Case Handlers are members of the Society of Trusts and Estate Practitioners (STEP).
+Many of our Probate Solicitors, Lawyers and Case Handlers are members of the Society of Trusts and Estate Practitioners (STEP).
 All STEP members are subject to an extensive Code of Professional Conduct, requiring them at all times to act with integrity and in a manner that inspires the confidence, respect and trust of their clients and of the wider community.